 COST (European Cooperation in Science and Technology) is a research initiative between 35 European countries, which has existed since 1971.
 In addition to the 28 EU member states, it includes: Bosnia-Herzegovina, Iceland, Norway, Serbia, Switzerland, Turkey and the former Yugoslavian Republic of Macedonia.
 Israel is a cooperating member.
 Scientists can submit suggestions for COST campaigns based on the “bottom-up principle”.
 The results of successful COST campaigns include the GSM standard for mobile phone, biological pest control in agriculture using nematodes, the low-floor bus and the meteorological institute “European Centre for Medium Range Weather Forecast“ in Reading, UK.

-The aim of the ERA-Nets is to improve the cooperation and coordination of research activities performed in the member states and associated countries on a national and regional level.
-This is based on networking funding activities, mutual disclosure and on developing and implementing joint calls for proposals and programmes.
-International ERA-Nets implement this in relation to cooperations with a specific partner country or partner region outside Europe.
+This term was coined under the EU's 7th Framework Programme for Research an Development (FP7).
+The aim of the ERA-Nets was to improve the cooperation and coordination of research activities performed in the EU member states and associated countries on a national and regional level.
+This was based on networking funding activities, mutual disclosure and on developing and implementing joint calls for proposals and programmes.
+International ERA-Nets implemented this in relation to cooperations with a specific partner country or partner region outside Europe.

 European Research Area (ERA)